 Barry attended the funeral, though only “to keep people’s tongues quiet”.
 The procession began at the house and a “large number of people”, but not Barry, listened to their minister’s “loud Blather”.
 He then joined the procession, carrying Bell’s coffin 10 km on a neighbour’s sleigh to the cemetery in Rogers Hill.
 We can only imagine Barry’s thoughts, but in his cynical asides on the Minister’s blather we can see the extremes of his critical free-thinking mind and a long-standing anger.
 That long walk, on a cold December morning, allowed him ample time to reflect on his life with Bell.
-At the graveside, however, Barry demonstrated that there must also have been a profound sadness.
-Viewing the coffin being laid into the ground, Barry lost control of his emotions: “I broke down and had to retreat crying or sobbing in spite of all I could do”.
-But even here, in the midst of acknowledging his pain, he was unable to continue the story as one rooted in loss, but in his loss of control: “It was some time before I could regain my composure.
+At the graveside, Barry demonstrated that there must also have been a profound sadness.
+Viewing the coffin being laid into the ground, he lost control: “I broke down and had to retreat crying or sobbing in spite of all I could do”.
+And yet even here, in the midst of acknowledging his pain, he was unable to continue the story as one rooted in loss, but rather in his loss of control: “It was some time before I could regain my composure.
 Sad, sad, spectacle indeed”.
 For the only time in the 46-year-long diary, James Barry fully exposed a deep emotional pain.
 Though brief, it’s hard not to believe it exposed long-sheltered fears and desires.